Inequalities in the Service Sector

 Racial/Ethnic Inequality in Job Quality

-Workers of color, and especially women of color, are between 3 and 5 percentage points more likely to face schedule unpredictability across five different measures, including X, Y, and Z.
+Workers of color, and especially women of color, are between 3 and 5 percentage points more likely to face schedule unpredictability across five different measures.
+This includes higher rates of canceled shifts, clopening, having trouble getting time off when needed, working part time involuntarily, and being on call.

 Gender Gap in Paid Sick Leave Access

 Paid sick leave provides crucial support for workers who need to stay home to recover from illness or to care for family members.
-But, despite bearing much of the load on such care work, women hourly workers in the service sector are significantly less likely to have access to paid sick leave than their male co-workers [1].
+But, despite bearing much of the load on such care work, women hourly workers in the service sector are significantly less likely to have access to paid sick leave than the men they work alongside (2020).

 The Role of Firm Segregation

-Inequalities in job quality exist within the service sector and one key driver of these inequalities is that women, mothers, and people of color are segregated into employment at the firms in the service sector that have the most precarious jobs.
+Inequalities in job quality exist within the service sector and one key driver of these inequalities is that women, mothers, and people of color are segregated into the firms with the most precarious jobs.

 It works like this:

-• Job quality actually varies a lot between firms in the service sector, even firms in the very same sub-sector.
+• Job quality varies a lot between firms in the service sector, and even firms in the same sub-sector.

-• Workers from marginalized groups – like mothers and workers of color – are disproportionately represented at these lower-road businesses – segregated.
+• Workers from marginalized groups – like mothers and workers of color – are disproportionately represented at these lower-road businesses – segregated in the service sector.

 • The result is that these groups have more precarious jobs and that this segregation accounts for an important part of the inequality between groups.